galaxyproject/training-material/topics/metabolomics/tutorials/lcms-preprocessing/tutorial.md

 >
 {: .question}

-At this point of the XCMS extraction workflow, the peak list may contain NA when peaks where not considered peaks in only some of the samples in the first 'findChromPeaks' step.
+At this point of the XCMS extraction workflow, the peak list may contain NA when peaks were not considered peaks in only some of the samples in the first 'findChromPeaks' step.
 This does not necessary means that no peak exists for these samples.
 For example, sometimes peaks are of very low intensity for some samples and were not kept as peaks because of that in the first 'findChromPeaks' step.